Residents for Uttlesford: Background

 For the 2013 UK local elections, Uttlesford residents stood two of their own candidates on an Independent platform.
 Both were elected - John Lodge to Essex County Council and Joanna Parry to Uttlesford District Council.

 Following this, in 2014 the local residents groups formed their own party, Residents for Uttlesford, so that they could more easily stand a larger number of candidates across the electoral District.
 A number of existing councillors crossed the aisle to join the new party when it was launched.

 Residents for Uttlesford cite other successful local independent political parties in the UK as the inspiration for their model, including the Loughton Residents Association in Essex, Residents Associations of Epsom and Ewell in Surrey, and Independents for Frome with their Flatpack Democracy model.

 Electoral history

 Residents for Uttlesford fought their first local elections in May 2015, with candidates standing for seats in both Uttlesford District Council and Saffron Walden Town Council.
 They won a majority of the seats on the town council and became the opposition in the district council.

-A by-election was held on 16 February 2017 in the ward of Elsenham and Henham of the Uttlesford District Council, following the resignation of the two councillors from that ward who were members of the Liberal Democrats.
-Residents for Uttlesford stood candidates for the first time in that ward and won a landslide victory, with 60% of the votes cast.
+The party gained two additional seats in February 2017 by winning an Uttlesford District Council by-election in the Elsenham and Henham ward with 60% of the votes cast.